Member-only content is available on this page. Please log in to view this content.

 Artificial intelligence

-Artificial Intelligence (AI) will soon impact almost every aspect of our lives and plays an increasingly important role in Research and Innovation (R&I).
+Artificial Intelligence (AI) will soon impact almost every aspect of our lives and plays an increasingly important role in research and innovation (R&I).
 Science Europe believes that any future EU legislation on AI must account for the needs of the research sector.

 Why does Artificial Intelligence matter?